htwg-konstanz/lib/README.md

 # lib - Library and utilities

-This is a collection of utility and library classes that are commonly used in our projects, nameingly UCE and P2P-RMI.
+This is a collection of utility and library classes that are commonly used in our projects, specifically UCE and P2P-RMI.

 ## Contents